mtobesyajerry-sudo/law-firms1/HONEST_SYSTEM_CAPABILITIES.md

 - Whether this system is a good fit
 - What workarounds you might need
 - What you'll still have to do manually
+- What security monitoring overhead you can handle

 **Email:** info@iurisperitis.co.tz
 **Phone:** +255 XXX XXX XXX